Rich Media

 Eye icon

-Technology is fast paced and always changing.
-So, it’s no wonder keeping up with all the trending technology terms can be somewhat of a daunting task.
+Technology is fast paced and always changing, so it’s no wonder that keeping up with all the trending technology terms can be somewhat of a daunting task.
 Look no further!
-We have compiled a list of some of the top trending technology terms with a brief explanation of each one.
+We have compiled a list of some of trending technology terms with a brief explanation of each one.

-Legacy software or applications are existing technologies that are a part of large-scale systems.
-Due to their far-reaching integration, and level of complexity, legacy systems can be very difficult to change or replace, and sometimes require maintenance and support even if a newer application is available.
+Legacy software or applications are old, often outdated technologies that are still used in large-scale systems due to their far-reaching integration or level of complexity.
+As a result, legacy systems can be very difficult to change or replace, even when newer applications are available, and sometimes require permanent maintenance and support.

-SEO stands for Search Engine Optimization.
-It refers to a technique of improving how a website’s page ranks in the search results produced by search engines like Google and Yahoo!
-Search.
-The URL of the page, the title used for the page’s content, keywords, and the number and quality of links to external sites, are all factors that can contribute to improving a site's SEO.
+SEO, or Search Engine Optimization, refers to improving how a website’s page ranks in the search results produced by search engines like Google and Bing.
+The URL, page title, keywords, and number and quality of links to external sites are all factors that can contribute to a site's SEO.

 See Also: MIX STORYTELLING AND SEO SO YOUR CUSTOMERS FIND YOU

-The Internet of Things refers to everyday objects, ‘things’, embedded with technology, which allows it to connect with other ‘things’ via the internet, to achieve greater value or services.
+The Internet of Things refers to technologically advanced everyday objects, ‘things’, that can connect with other ‘things’ via the internet to achieve greater value or services.

-Wearable technology like the Apple Watch, refrigerators that allow you to connect with your phone, a self-programing thermostat, and sport equipment that measure and record your performance, are just a small sampling of the ‘internet of things’.
+Wearable technology that tracks fitness levels, refrigerators that connect to your phone, thermostats that regulate themselves, and sport equipment that measures and records your performance are just a small sampling of the ‘internet of things’.

 See Also: THE INTERNET OF THINGS INFOGRAPHIC

-A drone is an unmanned, aerial vehicle that is used for personal, commercial, and military operations.
+Drones are unmanned aerial vehicles used for personal, commercial, and military operations.
 Although they can range in size, the most common drone for personal use is toy-sized and often includes a camera.
 Aerial shots of your neighbourhood or aerial ‘selfies’ are popular uses for personal drones.

-Wearables are stylish, computer devices worn on the body.
-Some wearables can monitor vital signs like your heart rate, or can be used to monitor physical activity such as running, swimming or even flights of stairs taken.
+Wearables are small computers worn on the body.
+Some wearables monitor vital signs, including your heart rate, or physical activity such as running, swimming or going up stairs.
 Wearables can also be synched with smartphones and personal computers to transfer data for a more detailed analysis of your daily activity.
-Some examples include smart watches, smart glasses, wristbands, headphones, and even jewellery and clothing.
+Some examples of wearables include smart watches, smart glasses, wristbands, headphones, and even jewellery and clothing.

-Big Data refers to large the volumes of data that are being gathered by today’s technology.
+The term Big Data refers to the large volumes of data that are being gathered by today’s technology.
 This data is constantly being collected and can include anything from personal information, to buying habits, to GPS locations.
-A large organization will use Big Data to improve its operations, predict sales or profits, and prescribe measures to reduce the chances of a crisis situation hurting the business.
+A large organization will use Big Data to improve its operations, predict sales or profits, and prescribe measures to reduce the chances of a crisis harming the business.

-NFC or Near Field Communication is a data transfer technology that allows devices in close proximity to share data without an internet connection.
-For example, when you use the paypass feature on your credit card, or when you price check an item in a store, you are using NFC technology.
-Large companies are excited by the possibilities NFC opens up to their day-to-day business.
-NFC-enabled smartphones make it very easy for consumers to engage with products.
-They can purchase or simply ‘scan’ an item and immediately receive more details, a coupon or special offer.
-NFC technology makes information, promotions, purchases and the like, readily available in the palm the consumer’s hands.
+NFC, or Near Field Communication, is a data transfer technology that allows devices in close proximity to share data without an internet connection.
+For example, when you use the PayPass feature on your credit card, or when you price check an item in a store, you are using NFC technology.
+Large companies are excited by the possibilities NFC can create for their day-to-day business.
+NFC-enabled smartphones make it very easy for consumers to engage with products: they can purchase or simply ‘scan’ an item and immediately receive more details, a coupon, or a special offer.
+NFC technology makes information, promotions, purchases and more readily available in the palm of the consumer’s hands.

-We hope the above defined top trending tech terms will help you feel more confident about working on technology related projects, or simply help you to better understand the world of technology!
+We hope the above defined tech terms will help you feel more confident about working on technology related projects, or simply help you to better understand the world of technology!

 Notebook and pencil